Mirror test: Implications

-The rouge test is a measure of self-concept; the child who touches the rouge on his own nose upon looking into a mirror demonstrates the basic ability to understand self-awareness.
+The rouge test is a measure of self-concept; the child who touches the rouge on their own nose upon looking into a mirror demonstrates the basic ability to understand self-awareness.
 Animals, young children, and people who have gained sight after being blind from birth, sometimes react to their reflection in the mirror as though it were another individual.

 Theorists have remarked on the significance of this period in a child's life.
 For example, psychoanalyst Jacques Lacan used a similar test in marking the mirror stage when growing up.
 Current views of the self in psychology position the self as playing an integral part in human motivation, cognition, affect, and social identity.